 The distribution of benefit-related tax benefits among income groups reflects the distribution of coverage and participation.
-In 1981, employees \$50,000 received 71.8 percent of earning between \$15,000 and health-related tax preferences, 64.5 percent of all pension-related tax all insurance-related preferences percent οf preferences, and 67.5 (calculations based on table 6).
+In 1981, employees \$50,000 received 71.8 percent of earning between \$15,000 anđ all health-related tax preferences, 64.5 percent of all pension-related tax insurance-related preferences preferences, anđ 67.5 percent of all (calculations based on table 6).
 This group pays 51 percent of total federal taxes.
 By comparison, this income group received 64.2 percent of tax benefits related to homeownership.
-It would seem that employee benefits are less of a luxury than owning your own home.5 bAfter adjusting for inflation.
+It would seem that employee benefits are less of a luxury than owning your own home.5